ptmt/connect-dispatcher/README.md

 };
 ```

-It produces simple response to the browser, without view rendering.
-To enable this, change code to:
+It produces simple plain-text response to the browser, without view rendering.
+To enable template-engine rendering, change code to:

 ```JavaScript
 var pages = module.exports;